javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 **Type:** `<string>`

 The element category to be assigned to files or imports matching the pattern.
-This category can be used in rules configuration to define relationships between elements.

 ```js
 {